spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-inventory-management-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that when you edit some merchant on `http://zed.de.demo-spryker.com/merchant-gui/list-merchant`, you can see the `Wherehouses` field.
+Make sure that when you edit some merchant on `http://zed.de.demo-spryker.com/merchant-gui/list-merchant`, you can see the `Warehouses` field.

 {% endinfo_block %}